March 24th, 1895 — December 21st, 1962

 After playing sidekick to Bob Steele in a handful of mid-1940s PRC B-westerns, Saylor settled permanently into small roles for the rest of the 1940s.
 The 1950s found him working in both features and television, appearing on The Adventures of Superman, The George Burns and Gracie Allen Show, Maverick and many other shows; he also played the famed Bozo the Clown for a time on live local TV.
 His final screen appearance was in a low-budget independently-produced horror film called The Crawling Hand, which was released not long after Saylor passed away in Hollywood in 1962.

 Most full-fledged comedians were hampered by the fast-paced serial format, which kept their opportunities of performing comic routines at a minimum.
 Too many of them tried to combat this difficulty by hyperactive overacting, which only succeeded in annoying the audiences.
-Syd Saylor, however, kept himself in check in his serials, performing mild comic bits with aplomb but never–not even in Brenda Starr–trying to play them up too strongly.
+Syd Saylor, however, kept himself in check in his serials, performing comic bits with aplomb but never–not even in Brenda Starr–trying to play them up too strongly.
 This self-restraint on his part made serial audiences not only willing to tolerate his clumsy or eccentric behavior, but happy to cheer for him when he succeeded in outsmarting the villains or otherwise saving the day.

 Acknowledgements: My thanks to Dr. D. S. Berish, author of the Internet Movie Database’s biography of Syd Saylor, for information on Saylor’s early life.
 My thanks also to Chuck Anderson of the Old Corral, who generously provided me with the Lost Jungle lobby card featured above, and whose Syd Saylor page provided me with much additional biographical information.